Tented roof: Russian tent-like churches

 Tented churches were exceedingly popular during the reign of Ivan the Terrible.
 Two prime examples dating from his reign employ several tents of exotic shapes and colours arranged in a complicated design.
 These are the Church of St. John the Baptist in Kolomenskoye (1547) and Saint Basil's Cathedral on the Red Square (1561).
 The latter church unites nine hipped roofs in a striking circular composition.

-In the 17th century tented roofs were placed in a row, sometimes producing astonishing decorative effects.
+In the 17th century, tented roofs were placed in a row, sometimes producing astonishing decorative effects.
 The first instance of this type is the Marvellous Church in Uglich, whose three graceful tents remind one of three burning candles.
 They also became a typical architectural solution for church bell towers.
-In the Nativity church at Putinki (Moscow) this trend was pushed to its limit, as there are five major and three minor tents used in the construction.
+In the Nativity Church at Putinki, in Moscow, this trend was pushed to its limit, as there are five major and three minor tents used in the construction.

 It is said that Patriarch Nikon, who often passed near Putinki church on his way to the Trinity, considered the monument to be in violation of canonical rules of Byzantine architecture and proscribed building tented churches altogether.
 During his time at office, many beautiful tented churches were demolished, notably the ones in Staritsa and the Moscow Kremlin.
 Only in the late 19th century was the ban lifted, and the tented roof design was revived in such remarkable monuments as the Church of the Savior on Blood in Saint Petersburg and St. Peter and Paul's Cathedral in Peterhof.